n1ru4l/envelop/website/docs/guides/adding-a-graphql-response-cache.md

 The remaining question is, how can we track an entity becoming stale?

 As mentioned before, listening to a database write log is a possible option - but the implementation is very specific and differs based on the chosen database type.
-Time to live is also a possible, but very inaccurate solution.
+Time to live is also a possible, but a very inaccurate solution.

-Another solution is to add invalidation logic within your GraphQL mutation resolvers, which alter the Graph.
-Furthermore, a common pattern is to select and return affected/mutated entities with the mutation selection set.
+Another solution is to add invalidation logic within our GraphQL mutation resolver.
+By the GraphQL Specification mutations are meant to modify our GraphQL graph that we can query via query operations.

+A common pattern when sending mutations from clients is to select and return affected/mutated entities with the selection set.

 For our example from above the following could be a possible mutation.